zach2good/opengl-skeleton/README.md

 OpenGL Skeleton
 ===

-A no-fuss skeleton app for creating OpenGL applications with SDL2, GLEW, GLM, ASSIMP, SOIL and Imgui.
+A no-fuss skeleton for creating OpenGL applications with SDL2, GLEW, GLM, ASSIMP, SOIL and Imgui.

 1) Clone repo and submodules
 ```